sramshaw/t_rx/README.md

   - string [starts_with and ends_with operators](https://github.com/AnthonyCalandra/modern-cpp-features/blob/master/CPP20.md#starts_with-and-ends_with-on-strings), for rx/linq concise filtering in where operator etc...
   - easier creation of arrays as auto vars initialized with [to_array](https://en.cppreference.com/w/cpp/container/array/to_array)
   - maybe use of [generators (C++23)](https://en.cppreference.com/w/cpp/header/generator) eventually ? though it is not useful for linq like behavior here it seems
+- [READY FOR IMPLEMENTATION] ReactiveX push behavior, using a
+  - forever loop as background task to advance
+  - sources push to buffers (optimal circular buffers)
+  - operator fromCircular(get function) registers to the advance mechanism
+  - a new operator withLogic put anywhere allows other logic to be serviced (used here to fake data)
-- user ease of adoption, more C# like features
+- [RESEARCH] user ease of adoption, more C# like features
   - attempt to map debugging experience running on the transformed files back to displaying the original file
     - need to modify the symbols ?
   - color coding of sequence